cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 ``outrecipe``:
     Name of the isotopic composition of the material that this source provides regardless of the requested composition.
+If provided, the name must match the name of a defined recipe in the simulation.
 If empty, the Source creates and provides whatever composition is requested.

 .. code-block:: XML